 The Vale of Pewsey team of churches run many Youth Children & Families events.
 With a group of leaders dedicated to providing these activities, the team’s vision is to have young people, children and families at the core of growing the faith and enriching our church community.

-Most events happen at St. John’s in Pewsey as this is the biggest building with the facilities needed.
-Some other village churches also run all-age services.
+Most events happen at St. John’s in Pewsey as this is the biggest building with the facilities needed, but some other village churches also run family and all-age services.

 With regular and one-off activities we hope you’ll find something to suit your family, helping you to engage with God together.